markelmencia/rvik/README.md

 - The RISC-V assembler and simulator I used before this one, by Benjamin Landers (TheThirdOne): https://github.com/TheThirdOne/rars

 ## License
 This repository follows the GNU General Public License (GPLv3).
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
-For more information, refer to the Free Software Foundation website or read `LICENSE`.
+For more information, refer to the [Free Software Foundation website](https://www.fsf.org/) or [read the license](LICENSE).